-In June 2013 the Company announced the planned investment in a third vessel for its clam business.
-This investment is estimated at \$45 million.
-A suitable hull has been sourced and a yard is being commissioned to commence the work in the first quarter of 2014.
-Management expects to complete conversion work over a period of 18 months and enter the new vessel into service in 2015.

-This investment will drive growth in Clearwater's clam business by expanding access to clam supply by approximately 60% when the customer distribution chain is fully in place by 2017, at which time Clearwater expects to earn incremental gross margins of approximately \$8 million per year.
+In June 2014 the Company announced the planned investment in a third vessel for its clam business.
+Construction on this vessel began in the first quarter of 2014 and it is expected to begin harvesting in late 2015, with full operations in 2016.
+This investment is estimated at \$60 million and will drive growth in Clearwater's clam business by expanding access to clam supply by approximately 60% when the customer distribution chain is fully in place by 2017.